Bad Credit Line of Credit

 In contrast, unsecured Lines of Credit are not backed by collateral, which means you won't lose an item of value if you can't repay the loan.
 However, you may find it more difficult to qualify for an unsecured loan or credit line through a traditional lender if you have a poor credit history.

-Can I get a Line of Credit with a poor credit score?
+Can you get a Line of Credit with a bad credit score?

 Possibly, but you'll still need to meet the lender’s eligibility requirements.
 You also may not be able to go through a traditional lender like a bank or credit union.